 Dr. Roberts received his B.S. and Ph.D. in organic chemistry from Duke University and was a National Science Foundation Fellow at Harvard University's Departments of Chemistry and Chemical Biology.
 He earned his M.B.A. from the MIT Sloan School of Management.
 In 1999, Dr. Roberts was named by MIT's Technology Review as one of the world's top 100 young entrepreneurs.

-Dr. Roberts serves on the Board of Overseers of the Boston Symphony Orchestra and on the boards for the National Venture Capital Association, the Consumer Technology Association and Massachusetts General Hospital Physician Organization.
-Dr. Roberts was recently selected by the Aspen Institute to participate in the Finance Leaders Fellowship program as a senior leader in the venture capital industry.
+Dr. Roberts serves on the Board of Advisers of the Boston Symphony Orchestra and on the boards for the Consumer Technology Association, WGBH and Massachusetts General Hospital Physician Organization.
+Dr. Roberts was selected by the Aspen Institute to participate in the Finance Leaders Fellowship program as a senior leader in the venture capital industry.

 Dr. Roberts and his wife, Sandra Park, G’93, L’96, live in Brookline, Massachusetts with their three children.

-Elected to the Board of Trustees of Duke University in 2013, Dr. Roberts is chair of the External Engagement Committee and is a member of the Executive Committee and the Advancing Duke Science and Technology Task Force.
-In 2017, Dr. Roberts was appointed to the Duke University Health Systems Board of Directors and currently serves on the Audit and Compliance Committee.
+Elected to the Board of Trustees of Duke University in 2013, Dr. Roberts is chair of the External Engagement Committee and is a member of the Executive Committee and the Climate Change and Sustainability Strategic Task Force.
+In 2017, Dr. Roberts was appointed to the Duke University Health System Board of Directors and currently serves on the Audit and Compliance Committee.

 Dr. Roberts served on the Board of Directors of the Duke Alumni Association from 2007-2013, and on its Executive Committee from 2008-2013.